- Course: Math 5370 (Topics in Advanced Calculus)

 - Ground Rules:

 - Students may use only the class notes and their own notes taken during the semester; they are not allowed to consult other books or materials (with the exception of the material listed at the bottom).
 Students must not talk about assignments to anyone other than class participants and the instructor.
-Students are encouraged to collaborate with other class participants; if they do, they must acknowledge other students’ contributions during their presentation.
+Students are encouraged to collaborate with other class participants; if they do, they must acknowledge other students’ contributions during their posts on the Cyberboard.
 Exemptions from these restrictions require prior approval by the instructor.

 - The instructor is an important resource.
 The office hours are usually well attended by students – much more so than in a “normal" class.
 Among other things, students probably will want to ask questions about concepts and assigned problems, they will probably occasionally want to show the instructor their work before posting it, and they probably will have times when they just want to talk about the frustrations they may experience.